siderolabs/talos/website/content/v1.4/talos-guides/install/cloud-platforms/digitalocean.md

     --forwarding-rules entry_protocol:tcp,entry_port:443,target_protocol:tcp,target_port:6443
 ```

+Note the returned ID of the load balancer.

 We will need the IP of the load balancer.
 Using the ID of the load balancer, run: